 A Short Video of Barongan Dance

 This is a lively dance performed by couples in a fairly quick and upbeat tempo.
-Watch the accompanying video to see this good humored and teasing dance among the dancing couples.
+Watch the accompanying video to see this good-humored and teasing dance among the dancing couples.
 Joget is now mostly performed during weddings, social and official functions.

-Another variation of Joget is Joget Lambak, which is performed by a larger group instead of smaller group of 4-5 couples.
+Another variation of Joget is Joget Lambak, which is performed by a larger group instead of a smaller group of 4-5 couples.

-Tinikling Dance Philippines
+Tinikling Dance of the Philippines

 The dance involves two people that will clap, tap and slide bamboo poles against each other.
-One or more dancers will then step in between these bamboo poles in rhythmic movement, which will become faster as it progresses.
+One or more dancers will then step in between these bamboo poles in rhythmic movement, which become faster as it progresses.
 Watch the accompanying video to see this dance.